 - Flexibility that offers wellness opportunities to more seniors

 Alliance customizes health, wellness, rehabilitation and other programs to ensure that residents have opportunities to live as independently as possible.
 Their expertise, experience, innovative practices and multi-dimensional approach dovetails with United Methodist Communities’ outcomes-driven focus.
-Beside understanding and sharing our mission and operations, most importantly, they share our passion.
+Besides understanding and sharing our mission and operations, most importantly, they share our passion.

-Also a trusted national resource in senior rehabilitation, our second partner, Accelerated Care Plus (ACP), a specialty rehab provider, brings programs built around state-of-the art Physical Agent Modalities – the same medical devices that have been used for 30 years with professional, collegiate and Olympic athletes to facilitate recovery and improve performance.
+Also a trusted national resource in senior rehabilitation, our second partner, Accelerated Care Plus (ACP), a specialty rehab provider, brings programs built around state-of-the-art Physical Agent Modalities – the same medical devices that have been used for 30 years with professional, collegiate and Olympic athletes to facilitate recovery and improve performance.

-Their series of onsite evidence-based clinical programs allow us to treat a wider range of prevalent conditions, than we could previously.
+Their series of onsite evidence-based clinical programs allow us to treat a wider range of prevalent conditions than we could previously.
 They focus on achieving the best possible functional gains, improving quality-of-life and extending independence for our residents.
 The programs include pain management, wound healing, joint replacement, CVA stroke recovery, neuromuscular disease, urinary incontinence, contractures, fall prevention, arthritis, COPD, neuromuscular re-education, and more.

 Holistic head-to-toe assessments instill confidence and trust that nothing will be overlooked — generating 185 points of data.
 The outcome, a very clear picture of what’s happening, catalyzes nurses into action more quickly than would otherwise be possible, helping to avoid a visit to a physician or hospital.
-It notes any abnormalities and alerts associates of possible interventions that can be added to residents’ plans of care.
+The software program notes any abnormalities and alerts associates of possible interventions that can be added to residents’ plans of care.
 In some cases, it helps to avoid unnecessary intervention, also promoting healing.